 This example queries the New Relic Browser

 PageView event and its attributes.
-It queries unique browser sessions that have gone from registering to upgrading their account.
+It queries unique browser sessions that have progressed from registration to account upgrades.
 Labels are included for each step, indicated by the keyword

 FROM PageView SELECT funnel(session, WHERE pageUrl='http://www.storefront.com/signup' AS 'Email Sign Up', WHERE pageUrl='http://www.appproduction.com/basic_feature' AS 'Feature Compare', WHERE pageUrl='http://www.appproduction.com/advanced_feature/upgrade' AS 'Upgraded Account') SINCE 12 hours ago